mcoam/nagiosserver/README.md

 Module for Nagios Server monitoring version 1.0
 ==============================================

-#### Nagios server running only Centos server, nodes supported  only family Rhel and Debian
+##### Nagios server running only Centos server and nodes supported are Rhel and Debian family

 ####Install package and setting configuration on Nagios Server